When Bad Behavior Creates Unnecessary Costs

 Protection Extends to Guardianship and Conservatorship Cases

-The statute is not limited to estate and trust matters.
-Subsection B applies the same rule to guardianship and conservatorship cases.
-If unreasonable conduct forces a ward or protected person to spend money on professional fees, the court can shift those costs to the responsible party.
+If unreasonable conduct forces a ward or protected person to spend money on fees, the court can act.
+As a result, it shifts those costs to the responsible party.

 These remedies are cumulative.
-They do not replace other civil remedies or legal provisions.
-They add another layer of protection, specifically designed to prevent bad-faith conduct from draining the assets that a ward, protected person, or estate beneficiary depends on.
-The statute defines key terms broadly, covering accountants, attorneys, fiduciaries, physicians, psychologists, registered nurses, guardians ad litem, and expert witnesses.
+They do not replace other civil remedies or legal rules.
+They add another layer of protection against bad-faith conduct that drains key assets.